I may earn a commission from the affiliate links on this site. Learn more›

 Cons of the Strike Pro

-In my eyes, there’s really only one giant con with the kit.
+There are two giant issues with the Strike kit.
 The hi-hat controller reportedly has failed for many users.
 Symptoms of the problem include the pedal firing erratically, double triggering, not triggering at all, and other issues.
+The other issue being faulty piezo plates.

 The support forum linked above does list several strategies to fix the problem, but you shouldn’t have to rely on a DIY solution to a problem that should be completely fixed by now.